 On November 26 of each year, Enova is to pay an advance royalty of AU \$2,311 (2021 - AU \$2,311) to the Company based on the JV Properties retained and their size.
 To date, the Company has received advanced royalty payments totalling AUS \$93,246.
 For 2022, Enova reported that its holdings in the JV Properties were unchanged and consisted of five (5) tenements.
 Advance royalty payments are to be deducted from gross overriding royalties on future production.
-The Company has not been advised if and when production is expected to begin.
+The Company has not been advised any changes in landholdings for 2023 or if and when production is expected to begin.